lisyk/api-gateway/README.md

 - Create `.env.development.local` in root directory with the following values (see Environment Variables section below)
 - Setup
   - `bundle`
+  - `sh script/rebuild_development_database.sh`
+    - NOTE: this will drop your development and test database
   - Start the application: `rails s`
   - Open http://localhost:3111/ in a browser